GarethMSheldon/MikLink-PortToPython/docs/epic.md

 Choose PrimaryTabRow specifically to minimize visual drift from the old default TabRow behavior.

-Donƒ?Tt change the Tab contents.
+Don't change the Tab contents.

 Keep semantics and state logic identical.